Amr-MKamal/Arduino_Ultrasonic_Anemometer/README.md

 # Advanced RPI4 Weather Station

-Built upon an array of 6-ultrasonic’s facing each other in 3-dimentions as an anenometer, A DHT22 for air temperature & humidity, soil sensor, and other add-ons available according to your application,the device is powered by solar energy to make it fully autonomous as it is built to act as a local very accurate weather station for precision agricultural application , the device relays it's data to FarmOS instance either on web or locally hosted on the RPI , FarmOS helps you manage big sensor data easliy while monitring all farm sensors and reports in one platform
+This project  aims to build  an independent agricultural weather solar powered station for precision agricultural application The device is based on raspberry pi & Arduino with ultrasonic anemometer and resistive soil sensor and DHT22 for air temperature & humidity and other add-ons available according to your application,the data and analytic information are sent to FarmOS that is either locally hosted or on hosting service (requires 4G usb dongle ).
+, FarmOS helps you manage big sensor data easliy while monitring all farm sensors and reports in one platform while it can act as DaaS for other application
 This Product is the first of Farmtopia IOF Line and it's opensourced to support GODAN mission for easy & open agriculutral data it can work both stationary and mobile and can be easy replicated at home as described here
 ## Measured Data
 Measured Data| How
 ------------ | -------------
-Wind speed & frequency in 3-dimentional direction | By calculating Ultrasonic error Temperature & humidity | Am2301 Sensor
+Wind speed & frequency in 3-dimentional direction | By calculating Ultrasonic error Air Temperature & humidity | Am2301 Sensor
+GPS Location | Am2301 Sensor
 Soil Mositure | Resistive soil sensor

-## Needed Hardware
+## What you will need
+Raspberry Pi set : which is an RP computer with SD preloaded with raspberry OS , and a sense hat you can also add Pijuice 6xUltrasonic Anemometer : placed in perpendicular directions facing each other (X.Y.Z) as a network with different enables or different triggers.
+Dongles : USB Soil EC sensor, GPS Dongle (optionally/ input GPS coordinate manually) , 4G dongle (optionally) Solar System : a basic 50W solar panel with solar charger and a battery consisted with RP FarmOS : which is the farming open-source management system that will act as an interface to the system to view and analyzie sensors data  .

 Number | Device
 ------------ | -------------
 1 | Raspberry pi 4 , 8GB version
 1 | SD Card 128
 1 | Touch Screen	(Optinal)
 1 | Raspberry Pinoir 2 Camera (Optinal)
+1 | Raspberry USB GPS Dongle (Optinal)
 1 | Arduino Mega 2560
 1 | Arduino USB Cable
 6 | JSNR04T Ultrasonics (Placed 40 Cm Apart)